Current Policy Projections

 News sources are reporting that the National Development and Reform Commission (NDRC) will increase the renewables target for 2030 to 35% of electricity consumption through the Renewable Portfolio Standard.
 This target would be met under the lower bound of the CAT’s current policies scenario.
 The plan would also increase 2018 and 2020 non-hydro power consumption targets for some provinces (Bloomberg News, 2018).
 However, the Chinese government abruptly reduced subsidies for solar installations in 2018, which is expected to lead to reduced installations (Baker, 2018).

 In 2014 and 2015, China also started to tackle non-CO2 emissions, most notably HFC emissions, some of the most potent greenhouse gases.
+In 2012, the last reported year in the Chinese inventory, F-gases accounted for 1.6% of total Chinese greenhouse gas emissions (UNFCCC, 2018).
 The National Development and Reform Commission (NDRC) is investing in demonstration projects for the controlled disposal of HFCs in industry.
 Further, it is setting up a reporting and monitoring instrument for F-gases for industrial companies (ESCO Committee of China Energy Conversation Association 2015).
 The NDC document also states targeted reductions of HCFC22 production of 35% by 2020 and 67.5% by 2025 below 2010 levels, and also refers to controlling HFC23, which is largely a by-product of HCFC-22 production.

 As there is no clear regulation that assures implementation of these targets, we have not included these reductions in the current policy projections.
 However, they are an important stepping stone towards tackling this sector (EIA 2015).
 China has not yet ratified the Kigali Amendment to the Montreal Protocol, which would require deeper emissions reductions.